Skip to main contentChat with us

 Frequently Asked Questions

-Common questions about SOC 2 Type 1 vs Type 2
+Common questions about SOC 2 Type 1 vs Type 2, observation windows, and renewals.

-Can I have both Type 1 and Type 2 reports?
+Can I have both Type I and Type II reports?

-Yes, but it's uncommon.
-Most companies either get Type 1 as a stepping stone and then transition to Type 2, or they go straight to Type 2.
-Having both simultaneously doesn't provide additional value since Type 2 is more comprehensive.
+Yes, but it is uncommon.
+Most companies either get a Type I as a stepping stone and then move to Type II, or go straight to Type II.
+Holding both at once adds little value because Type II already covers control design plus operating effectiveness over time.

-How long is the observation period for Type 2?
+How long is the observation window for Type II?

-Can I start the Type 2 observation period before my controls are perfect?
+Can I start the Type II observation window before controls are perfect?

 Do I need to renew my SOC 2 report annually?